jariq/NuSign/README.md

 Package signature is considered to be valid only if CMS signature is valid, all hashes match and there is no missing or additional file present in the package.

-## Can NuSign.exe get merged into NuGet.exe ?
+## Can NuSign.exe get merged into NuGet.exe?

 **TODO - Add checklist**